Azmal16/Machine-Learning-Practice/README.md

 # Machine_Learning_Practice
-Notebooks and Codes of Examples and Exercises from different ML Books, Blogs and Courses.
+Notebooks and Codes of Examples and Exercises from different ML Books, Famous Datasets, Blogs and Courses.